patrontheo/SSA_DHTLP/README.md

 In order to test the algorithm on some images, the `demo.py` can be used as follows:
 `python demo.py -d 0 config/wireframe.yaml weights/checkpoint.pth.tar path_to_img1.png path_to_img2.png`
 The arguments are detailed in [DHTLP](https://github.com/yanconglin/Deep-Hough-Transform-Line-Priors).
+Replace -d 0 by -d "" if you have no GPU.

 This will create new png files located in the same folder as the input images and containing the detected streaks.
 The displayed streaks are the one for which the confidence value is above a fixed threshold (0.94 here).